FAQ & Information Sheets

 What specific standards are required within my home for a Bed and Breakfast?

-Smoke alarms are to be installed and must comply with the Building Code of Australia (BCA) Volume 2 requirements – e.g. the BCA requires smoke alarms to be installed in each bedroom and every corridor or hallway associated with a bedroom.
+Smoke alarms are to be installed and must comply with the Building Code of Australia (BCA) Volume 2 requirements – e.g. the BCA requires smoke alarms to be installed in each bedroom and every corridor or hallway associated with a bedroom and to be connected to evacuation lighting.

-If the Bed and Breakfast is proposed in an existing dwelling and there are not more than 4 bedrooms proposed for that use, disability requirements are not necessary (It still qualifies as a Building Class 1a).
+If the Bed and Breakfast is proposed in an existing dwelling facilities for disabled access are not necessary.
 However if a new house is being built with a portion allocated for use as a B&B then disabled facilities must be provided (Is then classed as Building Class 1b).
 Refer to the Building Code of Australia Vol One.
 Part A3 Classification of Buildings and Structures A3.2 (b).

 Is sewer available at my property?